Brendan Lane (Gaelic footballer)

-Brendan Lane was a Gaelic football goalkeeper from Kerry, Ireland.
-He played with his local Brosna club and the Kerry intercounty team.
-He only played one game with the Kerry senior team in the first round of the 1994 Munster Championship.
+Brendan Lane was a Gaelic football goalkeeper from County Kerry, Ireland.
+He played with his local Brosna club and at senior level for the Kerry county team.
+He played one game for the Kerry senior team in the first round of the 1994 Munster Championship.

-At club level with St.Kieran's he won a Kerry Senior Football Championship in 1988.
+At club level with St Kieran's he won a Kerry Senior Football Championship in 1988.
 He also won a Novice Football Championship with Brosna in 1984 and was still a player-manager when they made the final in 2009 and was still part of the team that won the title in 2011.
 He also won a County Junior Championship in 1989.